OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/intro/02-the-command-line.md

 cd /root
 ```

-This command **c**hange the present working **d**irectory to `/root`.
+This command changes the present working directory to `/root`.
 Earlier, we mentioned the idea of a 'path' in passing.
 To expand, a path (or 'absolute path')is like the full address to something in the file system.
 So for example, if you have a directory called `kittens` in your `/root` folder, the path of that directory is `/root/kittens`.
 Similarly, for a file called `kittens.jpg` in `/root/kittens`, the path would be `/root/kittens/kittens.jpg`.

 Of course typing out the full path everything gets tedious, so there's lots of shortcuts that `cd` can understand in the form of 'relative paths'.
 There are some path aliases that change where it leads depending on the context.